Integrations

 Auto loader

 The AutoKap loader is a lightweight script (~1.5 KB) that automatically picks the optimal size and quality for each visitor.
 It detects the container width and device pixel ratio, snaps to the closest optimal width (320–2560 px), and adjusts quality based on DPR (60 for Retina, 80 for standard).
-Images are lazy-loaded with IntersectionObserver and re-optimized when the viewport resizes significantly (>20% change).
-For clips, the loader automatically converts the element to a video tag with autoplay, loop, and muted attributes.
-Compositions are also supported — set the data-ak-type attribute to "composition" to enable scale-aware rendering.
+Images are lazy-loaded as they enter the viewport and re-optimized when the viewport resizes significantly (>20% change).
+For clips and demo videos, the loader automatically converts the element to a video tag with autoplay, loop, and muted attributes.

 Data attributes